salrashid123/oauth2/README.md

 `google/oauth2/YubiKeyTokenSource` is a variation of `google/oauth2/JWTAccessTokenSourceFromJSON` where the private key used to sign the JWT is embedded within a [PIV-enabled YubiKey](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html).

 The private key in raw form _not_ exportable or exposed to the filesystem or any process other than through the Yubikey interface.
-This token source uses the TPM interface to `sign` the JWT which is then used to access a Google Cloud API.
+This token source uses the yubikey alone to `sign` the JWT which is then used to access a Google Cloud API.

 This library uses [go-ykpiv](https://github.com/paultag/go-ykpiv) which inturn uses C extensions to access the Yubikek provided by `libkpiv-dev`.
 You must have `libkpiv-dev` the target system where this TokenSource will be used.